SteffieShajin/VANET/fabric-dev-servers/vanetNetwork-master/README.md

-# vanet1-network
+# Fabric network

-The blockchain network used for the proposed method in VANET.

-Go to: https://hyperledger.github.io/composer/latest/installing/installing-index.html and install the Hyperledger Composer framework.
+The blockchain network used is the Hyperledger Fabric supported by the Hyperledger Composer Framework.

-I had errors when trying to install it in Virtual Operating System, but faced no trouble installing it in a system with local OS as Ubuntu.
+To install Hyperledger Composer: https://hyperledger.github.io/composer/latest/installing/installing-index.html

-To develop a business network, follow the instructions in: https://hyperledger.github.io/composer/latest/tutorials/developer-tutorial.
+To develop a business network, follow the instructions in: https://hyperledger.github.io/composer/latest/tutorials/developer-tutorial

-In step 2, you will be required to define the modelling assets, participants, and transactions which can be found in: vanetNetwork/models/org.vanet1.mynetwork.cto file.
-You will also be needed to provide JavaScript transaction logic (chaincode), which can be found in: vanetNetwork/lib/logic.js.
-The access permissions can be found in vanetNetwork/permissions.acl and the query can be found in: vanetNetwork/queries.qry.
+# Files in Fabric network

+   •	Model file (/models/org.vanet1.mynetwork.cto) - Participants declaration in the network

+   •	Script file (/lib/logic.js) - Transactions between the participants and their functions

+   •	Access control file (permissions.acl) - Access control rules for the network participants

+   •	Query file (queries.qry) - Query definitions